dell/dell-csi-operator/README.md

     * OpenShift Clusters 4.3, 4.4 with RHEL 7.x & RHCOS worker nodes

 #### Installation using OperatorHub
 Dell CSI Operator requires a ConfigMap to be created in the same namespace where the operator is deployed.
-This is an optional step but highly recommended.

 Please run the following commands for creating the ConfigMap
 ```